GerritCodeReview/plugins_simple-submit-rules/src/main/resources/Documentation/about.md

 - Ability to prevent submission if there are unresolved comments.
 - Ability to require approval, and to consider approval from the uploader of the latest patch set or not.
-- (soon!) a simple PolyGerrit UI to configure the labels and how they work.
+- A simple PolyGerrit UI to configure the labels and how they work.

 ### Inheritance
 This plugin supports configuration inheritance, following a worst case scenario when this is